Ludricio/EzMap/.github/PULL_REQUEST_TEMPLATE/feature.md

 ### Link to issue(s):

-- Closes issue: #
+- Closes: #
-- Related issue: #
+- Related: #

 ### Review Process:
-Please think about theses questions when reviewing the PR
+Please think about these questions when reviewing the PR
-- Does this PR do what it claims to do?
-- Does this PR do what it is claiming to do correctly?
+- Does this PR fulfill its intended purpose correctly?
 - Is the code readable?
 - Can the code be shorter?
 - Can the code be more simple?
 - Are changes covered by tests?
 - Are changes covered by (good) enough tests?